 Mr. Ellis believes a "renaissance" in radio is possible if broadcasters "recognize that you can go against the trend."
 The logic behind this seems simple: If everyone is doing the same thing, there can only be one number one.
 However, if different formats develop, several stations can be number one in their respective categories.
 Mr. Ellis's credo: "Sameness and imitation can lead to more failures than successes."
-He holds hope that "some stations are going to be forced into innovation ... because doing what everybody else does doesn't pay off.'
+He holds hope that "some stations are going to be forced into innovation ... because doing what everybody else does doesn't pay off."

-WxLO's Ms. Farber seconds that notion, with the claim that "six top-40 stations can't all make it" in one market, and "if you've done your homework ... [you'll find] there's a lot [of programing concepts] out there that people don't feel they're getting.'
+WxLO's Ms. Farber seconds that notion, with the claim that "six top-40 stations can't all make it" in one market, and "if you've done your homework ... [you'll find] there's a lot [of programing concepts] out there that people don't feel they're getting."

 Mr. Ellis is reticent when it comes to putting a tag on his format.
-The term "general rock" comes to his mind but he prides his station on tailoring to the mar-"Radio stations can make their own hits," he says, by providing "aggressive music leadership" and he claims that the rockers that limit their heavy rotation to a couple of dozen songs are "limiting their
+The term "general rock" comes to his mind but he prides his station on tailoring to the market.
+"Radio stations can make their own hits," he says, by providing "aggressive music leadership" and he claims that the rockers that limit their heavy rotation to a couple of dozen songs are "limiting their potential."

 Localism in music isn't always the key to success.
 Syndicated programing, in the beautiful music field, for example, is flourishing.
-As Allen Shaw says, it doesn't matter whether it's local or nationalwhat's needed is the "right marketing position ... well-conceived, clearly targeted and well-executed.
+As Allen Shaw says, it doesn't matter whether it's local or nationalwhat's needed is the "right marketing position ... well-conceived, clearly targeted and well-executed."

-Hits may still be frequently national hits but, as wcol's Dave Bishop says, the adage "If a record was a hit in Columbus, it would be a hit nationally" no longer holds up.
-While Mr. Bishop sees music becoming more and more regional, wks's Mr. Smith claims it has always been that way.
-There would be "substantial overlap" in comparing his playlist with that of his sister station, waBC(AM) New York but, he adds, one couldn't replace the other.
+Hits may still be frequently national hits but, as wCOL's Dave Bishop says, the adage "If a record was a hit in Columbus, it would be a hit nationally" no longer holds up.
+While Mr. Bishop sees music becoming more and more regional, wLS's Mr. Smith claims it has always been that way.
+There would be "substantial overlap" in comparing his playlist with that of his sister station, wABC(AM) New York but, he adds, one couldn't replace the other.
 It's generalizing, he admits, but Chicago goes for the "softer sound."

-Jim Arcara of wPAT-AM-FM, however, sees the industry going more national and more syndicated.
-"The economics of the industry are going to dictate," he advises, and "I think the networks are in for a real with about 10 to 12 other stations to pay for about 100 others.
+Jim Arcara of WPAT-AM-FM, however, sees the industry going more national and more syndicated.
+"The economics of the industry are going to dictate," he advises, and "I think the networks are in for a real boom."

+Concurrently, if WPAT-AM-FM's own way of getting new music continues, there could be an original programing push from stations.
+Last year, WPAT-AM-FM-which does not subscribe to a syndicated service-contracted with arrangers for 50 new "beautiful music" songs and joined with about 10 to 12 other stations to pay for about 100 others.
 The \$800 to \$1,500 a cut production costs, he says, are "economically practical," considering that he is competing within the New York City market and that gaining a fraction of a ratings point on a competitor there can be worth hundreds of thousands of advertising dollars.
 One song that Mr. Arcara recently has had adapted for his audience is a beautiful music version of the disco remake of Baby Face.
-"It's conceivable," he says, that perhaps 80% of a beautiful music station's [product] would be tailormade.'
+"It's conceivable," he says, that perhaps 80% of a beautiful music station's [product] would be tailormade."